pingcap/docs/reference/performance/statement-summary.md

 For the immediacy of monitoring metrics, data in the `events_statements_summary_by_digest` table are periodically cleared, only recent aggregated results are retained.
 The value of the data clearing cycle is set by the system variable `tidb_stmt_summary_refresh_interval`.
 If you execute the query right after the clearing, data displayed may be very little.

-Some concepts in TiDB are different from that in MySQL.
-For this reason, the schema of the `events_statements_summary_by_digest` table in TiDB differs.
+Some concepts in TiDB are different from those in MySQL.
+For this reason, the schema of the `events_statements_summary_by_digest` table in TiDB greatly differs from that in MySQL.

 The following is a sample output of querying `events_statements_summary_by_digest`: